Ofloxacin drops are used to treat bacterial eye infections.

 - Take care to avoid spreading the infection from one eye to the other, and to other members of your family.
 Washing your hands regularly (particularly after touching your eyes), and not sharing towels or pillows will help to prevent the infection from spreading.

-- Eye infections can cause your eyes to become more sensitive to sunlight than usual.
-Wearing sunglasses may help to prevent this.
+- Eye infections, or using ofloxacin eye drops, may cause your eyes to become more sensitive to sunlight than usual.
+Wearing sunglasses may help to protect your eyes.

 - If you are using any other eye drops, leave at least five minutes between applying each preparation.
 This is to prevent more liquid going into your eye than it can handle.
 Otherwise the drops will overflow from your eye and not have the intended effect.